owenjosse/owenjosse.github.io/_pages/cv.md

 ## Summary

 Currently pursuing a Ph.D. in Probability at LAMA (Université Gustave Eiffel) and CERMICS (École des Ponts et Chaussées), working on graphon-valued stochastic processes.
-Research background in stochastic processes on graphs, fractional SPDEs, and random measures in correlated environments.
+Research background in stochastic processes on graphs, fractional SPDEs, and random polymers in correlated environments.

 ---